Species Rhyssomatus lineaticollis - Milkweed Stem Weevil

 Orig.
 Comb: Rhynchaenus lineaticollis Say 1824

-primarily feeds on the stems of A. syriaca.
+feeds on the stems of Common Milkweed (Asclepias syriaca

 Adults initially feed on the apical leaves and then, after feeding, female weevils walk to lower parts of the stem and chew several sequential holes in the stem, creating a continuous scar.
 Females lay a single egg per hole and larvae complete development inside the stem while feeding on pith tissue.
 Oviposition scar length is an accurate predictor of the number of eggs laid by the adult female.
 (Agrawal, 2005)